sudhamshapp/sudhamsh-mars-terraform/README.md

 modules in terraform
 terraform state deep dive| remote backend with s3| statefile locking with ddb

-terraform state file - record the information of the infrastructure that it has created
+terraform state file - record the information of the infrastructure that it has created terraform proviosioners